Natural Resources Stewardship Contacts

 Are you interested in managing your existing forestland for financial return, wildlife habitat, recreation, or aesthetics?
 Are you looking to establish new forest through seedling or nut plantings?
 The forestry contacts provided within are your keys to successful, sustainable forestry projects - from financial assistance, planning, and planting, to long-term management, timber harvest, and forest product utilization.
-If you are looking for a sawmill in the contacts list for your county, please look at additional sawmills listed in our directory of wood processors.
+If you do not find a sawmill in the contacts list for your county, please look at additional sawmills listed in our directory of wood processors.

 Are you a home or business owner in need of tree pruning, removal, plant health care, or other arboricultural services?
 Do you represent a community seeking to enhance its urban forest resource through strategic planning and initiatives?
 Need to identify a tree disease or insect issue?
 Certified Arborists, the IDNR Urban Forestry Program, and University Extension are your keys to successful, sustainable urban forestry projects.
-If you are looking for a sawmill in the contacts list for your county, please look at additional sawmills listed in our directory of wood processors.
+If you do not find a sawmill in the contacts list for your county, please look at additional sawmills listed in our directory of wood processors.

 Do you have questions about your local wildlife populations or their habitats?
 Want to find someone to help with local educational or outreach programs?
 Want to learn where to see and enjoy wildlife and the outdoors in your home county?